christophhart/hise_documentation/introduction/hise-interface/interface-designer/Readme.md

 - Hit the **Copy** Button to create a JSON dump in your clipboard containing all selected properties including their values.
 - Select all components that you want to paste the property selection to.
 - Click on the **Paste** button to apply the property values for the entire selection.

-> If you still have older HISE projects or are interested in the [History](https://github.com/christophhart/hise_documentation/blob/master/NewInterfaceDesigner.md) of the Interface Designer, please have a look at this link that explains the transition to the current Interface Designer concept.